cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 ## Interfaces

-Based on the reference architecture, there are three types of interfaces on building a digital twin network system.
+Based on the reference architecture, there are three types of interfaces on building a digital twin network system:

 1)  Network-facing interfaces are twin interfaces between the real network and its twin entity.
 They are responsible for